From entrepreneurs with the seed of a great idea to established companies, every business needs a business plan.

 Why Do You Need a Business Plan?

-As with the plan itself, the need and purpose for one varies between businesses.
+As with the plan itself, the need and purpose for one vary between businesses.

 Let’s take a look at two scenarios, involving ownership of rental property.